onecompiler/docs/fsharp.md

-# F sharp Online Compiler
+# `F#`(F sharp) Online Compiler

-Write, Run & Share F# code online using OneCompiler's F# online compiler.
-It's one of the robust, feature-rich online compilers for F# language, running on the latest version 4.0.
-Getting started with the OneCompiler's F# compiler is simple and pretty fast.
+Write, Run & Share `F#` code online using OneCompiler's F# online compiler.
+It's one of the robust, feature-rich online compilers for `F#` language, running on the latest version 4.0.
+Getting started with the OneCompiler's `F#` compiler is simple and pretty fast.
 The editor shows sample boilerplate code when you choose language as `F#`.
 OneCompiler also has reference programs, where you can look for the sample programs and start learning.
 Happy learning!!

 # Read inputs from stdin

-OneCompiler's F# online editor supports stdin and users can give inputs to programs using the STDIN textbox under the I/O tab.
-Following is a sample F# program which takes name as input and prints hello message with your name.
+OneCompiler's `F#` online editor supports stdin and users can give inputs to programs using the STDIN textbox under the I/O tab.
+Following is a sample `F#` program which takes name as input and prints hello message with your name.

 ```fsharp
 open System
 let name = Console.ReadLine()
 Console.Write("Hello 0.\n", name)
 ```
-# About F#
+# About `F#`

-F#(F sharp) is a functional programming language which was developed by Microsoft in the year 2005.
-F# is .net implementation of OCaml.
+`F#`(F sharp) is a functional programming language which was developed by Microsoft in the year 2005. `F#` is .net implementation of OCaml.
 It can be used in variety of applications like graphic designing, Telecommunications, AI, CPU design, compiler programming, web applications, games etc.,

 # Syntax help